Salesforce Date Range Formula

 • Firstly, we use the IF() conditional function to determine whether these three conditions are true or false and return a value based on the result.

-• Next, we use the logical function AND() which returns true if each of the defined requirements is satisfied.
+• Next, we use the logical function AND(), which returns true if each of the defined requirements is satisfied.

 • Then, we use the ISPICKVAL() function, which determines whether the picklist field for Delivery_Tracking__c includes the value “Delivered”.

-• Next, we define the date range that checks if the payment date is on or before 7 days after the delivery date “Payment_Date__c <= Delivery_Date__c + 7”.
+• Next, we define the date range to check if the payment date is on or before 7 days after the delivery date: “Payment_Date__c <= Delivery_Date__c + 7”.

-• After this, we define the date range that checks if the payment date is on or after the delivery date “Payment_Date__c >= Delivery_Date__c”.
+• After this, we define the date range to check if the payment date is on or after the delivery date: “Payment_Date__c >= Delivery_Date__c”.

 • If all three conditions are met, the formula returns a delivery charge of 0.
 Otherwise, it returns a delivery charge of 100.

-Step 12: We can specify how you want to handle the empty field and include the Description and Help Text as alternatives.
+1. To verify that the formula is valid, click Check Syntax.
+We can specify how you want to handle the empty field and include the Description and Help Text as alternatives.
+Then, select Next.

 Check if Date falls within range in Salesforce Lightning Example

-Step 14: Select the appropriate field Level Security and to make it visible to everyone, here we select the Visible checkbox.
+1. Select the Field Level Security to make the field visible to the profiles.

 How to check if date falls within range using Salesforce Lightning

-Step 16: Select the Page Layout Name for which the formula field is to be added.
+1. Select the Page Layout Name for which the formula field is to be added.
+Click Save to save the formula field.

 How to check if Date falls within range using Salesforce Lightning Example

-We can use the formula field once we’ve created it.
+We can use the formula field once it has been created.
 Let’s look at an example:

 • Create a Product with the Delivery Date, Payment Date, and Delivery Tracking fields by opening the Products item and saving it.